top of page

 • Giving rough layout inspiration (not to scale)

-If you're looking for ideas, AI is incredibly useful.
+If you're looking for ideas, AI is a good place to start.

 Luxury bathroom mood board with sculptural tub, warm brass accents, oatmeal linen, and organic textures.
 Neutral tones and serene style.

 This mood board was generated by Gemini.
-Notice how polished it looks: warm brass, organic textures, a sculptural tub, cohesive swatches.
-As inspiration, it works.
-Look closer at the bottom right label and you'll see the text is complete nonsense!
-AI can create the feeling of a design.
-It cannot execute one.
+Notice how polished it looks with the warm brass, organic textures, and sculptural tub.
+Nice inspiration.
+But look closer at the bottom right label and you'll see the text makes no sense.
+If you can even read it.
+So remember, while AI can create a feeling of good design, it cannot execute it.

 What AI Gets Wrong in Bathroom Design